null-nick/GoTgCalls/bindings/lib/README.md

 # README - Native Libraries Download for GoTgCalls

 This folder (`/GoTgCalls/ntgcalls/bindings/lib`) is dedicated to loading the native libraries required by **GoTgCalls**.
-Users must download the appropriate library manually based on their operating system.
+Users are required to manually download the appropriate library based on their operating system, unless they use the `setup_libraries.sh` script that automates the process.

 ## System Requirements